 You don't think what they're doing is right, do you?

-I I I think that you've gone way further than I'm willing to go here.
+I think that you've gone way further than I'm willing to go here.

-Yes, there are obviously Okay, let's let's go over it.
+Okay, let's go over it.

-I'll go instance by answers with you.
+I'll go instance by instance with you.

-Univision the chairman, the head of Univision advising the Clinton campaign.
+Univision, the chairman, the head of Univision, advising the Clinton campaign.

 Is that unethical?

-I I I don't I don't see why it's unethical.
+I don't see why it's unethical.

-It is common practice that reporters and journalists do send back to the Well, okay, I've been interviewed in the last month three times by the New York Times.
+I've been interviewed in the last month three times by the New York Times.

 I have not been given that opportunity.

-And let me ask this do you think it's uh appropriate for a moderator like John Harwood to be advising the campaign?
+Do you think it's appropriate for a moderator like John Harwood to be advising the campaign?

 Do you think it's appropriate that he brags that he got under Donald Trump's skin?